sot/cheta/docs/fetch_tutorial.rst

 Basic usage
 -----------

-Once you have followed the steps to `Setup for MAUDE authentication`_, you can access the MAUDE data.
+Once you have followed the steps to `Setup for MAUDE authentication
+<https://sot.github.io/maude/#setup-for-authentication>`_, you can access the MAUDE
+data.

 The source of data for fetch queries is controlled by the module-level ``fetch.data_source`` configuration object.
 You can first view the current data source with::